Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: The Local Momentum Tracking Method

 \section{The Local Momentum Tracking Method}

-In this section, we introduce the proposed algorithm, Local Momentum Tracking (\DSMTL).
-This algorithm integrates three key components: momentum tracking, local updates, and Loopless Chebyshev Acceleration (LCA).
-We now elaborate on the motivation and design of each component.
+In this section, we introduce the proposed algorithm, Local Momentum Tracking (\DSMTL), which combines three key components: momentum tracking, local updates, and the LCA technique.
+We first elaborate on the motivation and design of each component.